Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Model and notation

 \begin{widetext}

 \end{widetext}

 We assume here the dust to have a mean charge $-Z$ and the ions a mean charge $+1$.
-We include interactions between species with rates $\nu$: collisions between species $\nu_{ij}$, ionization of neutrals $\nuI$, adsorption of ions onto dust $\nuA$, and an ion loss rate $\nuL$.
+For simplicity, variation in dust size, mass, and charge is ignored, with all dust grains taken to be identical with radius $R_d$ and material density $\brhod$.
+We include interactions between species with rates $\nu$: collisions between species $\nu_{ij}$, ionization of neutrals $\nuI$, adsorption of ions onto dust $\nuA$, and ion loss $\nuL$.
+Dust-dust collisions are neglected, with dust being treated as a pressure-less fluid.
 In cases in which ionization processes are included, the ionization fraction is assumed to be small, such that the ionization of species with mean mass $\mi$ has a negligible effect on the mean neutral mass $\mn$.

-The system is assumed to be accelerating homogeneously under an effective gravity $g$.
-An additional dust acceleration $a$ is included to support an arbitrary equilibrium dust streaming velocity (relative to the neutrals) $\wsd=u_{d0}-u_{n0}$ that is non-vanishing and constant.
+Equation \ref{equ:EoM} is valid in an inertial frame or, in the case of a uniform gravitational acceleration, a free-falling frame.
+A dust acceleration term $\md\nd a$ is included to support an arbitrary equilibrium dust streaming velocity (relative to the neutrals) $\wsd=u_{d0}-u_{n0}$ that is non-vanishing and constant.
 In general, this will also induce a nonzero equilibrium ion streaming velocity $\wsi$.
+The linearization of equation \ref{equ:EoM} is performed in a frame accelerating with the system, such that the Fourier ansatz used for our first-order perturbations is

-We will work in the frame free-falling with the system (see Appendix B of Hopkins and Squire\cite{hopkinsResonantDragInstability2018} for the definition of this frame), in which the equilibrium flow velocities are constant, and will work with the dust streaming velocity as a tunable parameter which determines the required acceleration and resulting ion streaming velocity.
+where $a_{eff}$ is the net acceleration of the total system.
+This frame is chosen such that equilibrium flow velocities are all constant.
+See Appendix B of Hopkins and Squire\cite{hopkinsResonantDragInstability2018} for the definition of a similar frame.\footnote{Hopkins and Squire\cite{hopkinsResonantDragInstability2018} utilize a frame co-moving with the gas, whereas our calculations were performed in a frame with a constant nonzero equilibrium neutral velocity.
+These frames are related by a Galilean transformation, and the distinction has no impact on the linearized system.} We will work with the dust streaming velocity as a tunable parameter which determines the required acceleration $a$ and resulting ion streaming velocity.

 If our equations seem unduly complex, it is because we aspire to treat both astrophysical and laboratory applications from a common perspective.
+A list of symbols used throughout the paper is given in Appendix \ref{sec:symbols}, and parameter values for each model considered below are listed in Appendix \ref{sec:values}.